 - use the search functions in word processing software to pull up specific information in a document;

 - share files and documents easily with team members who may be located across multiple locations; and

 - access documents from anywhere, which is a necessity for those who travel for work or who frequently work from home.

 However, even for those who have largely left paper behind, there are some things—like handwritten notes from meetings and historical files such as copies of old grant proposals—that tend to linger in paper files.
 While it can be daunting to think about sorting through the mass of paper that may have accumulated over time, there are tools and organizing strategies that can make it more manageable.

 Step 1: Triage the Paper

-- If you work for a small organization, see if your employer would be open to scheduling a periodic “clean-up” day where the office essentially shuts down to focus on cleaning up both physical and virtual work spaces.
+- If you work for a small organization, see if your employer would be open to scheduling a periodic “clean-up” day when the office would essentially shut down to focus on cleaning up both physical and virtual workspaces.
 During the clean-up day, all but the most critical work would be suspended for a few hours (or the full day).
-This will give staff a block of time to organize their files, archive what need to saved, and shred confidential information that is no longer needed.
+This will give staff a block of time to organize their files, archive what needs to saved, and shred confidential information that is no longer needed.